Europe South ATLAS of Plucked Instruments

 kithera sarda

-On the (Italian) island Sardinia they perform a special kind of singing, quite like that in the south of Italy - with very harsh and deep male voices.
+On the (Italian) island Sardinia they perform a special kind of singing, quite similar to that in the south of Italy - with very harsh and deep male voices.
 Some song contests are accompanied by a large acoustic guitar - the kithera sarda - which is usually made in Sicily (another Italian island).

-The kithera sarda often resembles the Jumbo (Dreadnought) shape, but is even larger (!) and the steel strings run over a flat loose bridge to a stringholder.
+The kithera sarda often resembles the Jumbo (Dreadnought) shape, but is even larger (!) and the steel strings run over a flat loose bridge to a metal stringholder.

 The purfling around the edge of the body is highly decorative, as is some Italian mandoline-like scratchplate, often inlayed in the front.